The Albert Hirschman Centre on Democracy and the Department of Anthropology and Sociology (ANSO) are recruiting a

 This ethnographic project investigates how image-makers in three Indonesian cities (Ambon, Ternate, Makassar) address and redress a crucial dimension of sociopolitical change by making and deploying images: the (partial) invisibility and lack of recognition corresponding to asymmetries of, among others, religion, ethnicity, and race.
 Understood as part of the work on appearances inherent to sociopolitical transformation, these visual images circulate on social media as photographs, comics, memes, graphic journalism and art, in (digital) archives or as interventions in urban space like street art and graffiti.
 They are deployed to make marginalized histories visible, eliminate (in)visibilities that foster exclusion, and intervene in the visual environment to enable more equitable and sustainable life worlds.

-• Knowledge and experience with digital technologies and websites.
+- Knowledge and experience with visual and digital technologies is an asset.

-• Excellent written and oral communication in English, some familiarity with Indonesian or Malay is an asset (though not required)
+- Excellent written and oral communication in English, some familiarity with Indonesian is necessary

-We look forward to receiving your application including 1) a CV 2) letter of motivation 3) two letters of recommendation 4) a writing sample (MA Thesis, research paper, or article published or in preparation)
+We look forward to receiving your application including 1) a CV 2) letter of motivation 3) two letters of recommendation 4) a writing sample (PhD/MA Thesis or article published or preparation) 5) transcripts of BA and MA/PhD education

-Informal inquiries and applications are to be sent to: firstname.lastname@example.org Please cc all messages to email@example.com
+Informal inquiries and applications are to be sent to: email@example.com Please cc all messages to Ms. Daniela Renggli: firstname.lastname@example.org